Quirktree/info314-website/docs/resources/wifi-reference.md

     ```

 ## WPA2 Enterprise Networks

-Unlike home and coffee shop networks, enterprise networks like _Eduroam_, require a bit more setup since they authenticate individual users to the network as part of the process of establishing an encrypted connection.
-As such, these networks are substantially more secure than networks that are protected by **WPA2 Personal**.
+Unlike home and coffee shop networks, enterprise networks like _[eduroam](https://eduroam.org/)_, require a bit more setup since they authenticate individual users to the network as part of the process of establishing an encrypted connection.
+As such, these networks can provide substantially more security than networks that are protected by **WPA2 Personal**.
+They're also much more flexible.
+For example, once you have properly configured _eduroam_ to connect on your campus, you will also be able to get online at other schools offering _eduroam_ hotspots.

-_Eduroam_ at UW uses the NetID system to authenticate users and grant secure access to the network.
-Before you can join the network, you will first need to compute a hash from your NetID password.
-For security and privacy purposes, you will use this hash as a substitute for your password within the final configuration.

-!!! instructions "Computing an MD4 hash in Linux"
+### Certificate-based Authentication

+Enterprise networks utilizing certificate-based authentication rely on EAP-TLS mode of operation.
+Public key authentication has many security benefits over password-based mechanisms, though the process of onboarding new users and devices is more complex.
+Users on these networks are required to register or enroll in order to obtain a client identity certificate.

+Before you attempt to add an EAP-TLS network to wpa_supplicant, you must complete the onboarding process and install certificates onto your device.
+For University of Washington students, faculty, and staff, we have documented onboarding and certificate installation in separately _[(click here)](/resources/uw-wireless/#eduroam-onboarding){target=_blank}_.

+!!! info "Eduroam configuration template (EAP-TLS)"
+    The majority of the values needed for this template will be provided by your organization during onboarding.

+    For **<ENCRYPTION_MODES>**, your organization most likely supports **CCMP**, which is a mode of **AES** encryption.
+If you're unsure, enter **CCMP TKIP** to allow for legacy encryption support (not recommended).

+    All path names will be dependent on the installation location for your certificates.

+    ```
+    network={
+        priority=10
+        ssid="eduroam"
+        scan_ssid=1
+        key_mgmt=WPA-EAP
+        proto=RSN
+        pairwise=<ENCRYPTION_MODES>
+        group=<ENCRYPTION_MODES>
+        eap=TLS
+        identity="<IDENTITY>"
+        anonymous_identity="<ANONYMOUS_IDENTITY>"
+        ca_cert="</PATH/TO/CA_CERT.PEM>"
+        client_cert="</PATH/TO/CLIENT_CERT.PEM>"
+        private_key="</PATH/TO/PRIVATE_KEY.PEM>"
+        domain_match="<DOMAIN>"
+        phase2="auth=<INNER_EAP_TYPE>"
+    }
+    ```

+### Password-based Authentication

+Password-based authentication can be set up for an enterprise wireless network by leveraging the Protected Extensible Authentication Protocol (PEAP) and the Microsoft Challenge Authentication Protocol version 2 (MSCHAPv2) to authenticate network clients based on a previously registered username and passphrase.

+The following template configures wpa_supplicant for PEAP/MSCHAPv2 authentication on an Eduroam network.
+Add it to your **`wpa_supplicant.conf`**, substituting your own username and password hash for the supplied values.

+??? danger "Avoid Credential Exposure"
+    If implemented poorly, PEAP can expose your password to a malicious network operator.
+To prevent attacks, include the Certificate Authority (CA) certificate[^cacert] in your wpa_supplicant configuration.
+Without this information, the wireless client may send password information to an evil twin (malicious network posing as one you trust).

+    Likewise, we advise against hard-coding your plaintext school or work password into the wireless configuration file.
+Instead, compute an MD4 hash from your password and substitute it for the password.
+MD4 is a weak hash and fairly vulnerable to password cracking, but combined with a strong password, it does provide a layer of protection if your device is lost or stolen.

-    Follow these commands in order to compute the MD4 hash in Linux.[^shellscript] The _history_ commands are not needed to compute a hash but are added for security.
+    Follow these commands in order to compute the MD4 hash in Linux.
+The _history_ commands are not needed to compute a hash but are added for security.
 Without them, your password will be stored in the Bash history file and easily readable to anyone with access to your memory card.

     ```bash
     set +o history